All Episodes

 So this hasn't gone down well with Catholics.

-Uh and this received more than 40,000 signatures in a petition against it.
+And this received more than 40,000 signatures in a petition against it.

-So the Pope was sort of door stopped essentially.
+So the Pope was sort of door-stopped essentially.

-He was kind of like some people said it's like a football manager.
+He was kind of like, some people said, it's like a football manager.

 So he was, well, not forced to, but he was asked to answer on this.

-Decipher that, feel about that, and how do you feel about that?
+How would you help people of faith right now decipher that, feel about that, and how do you feel about that?

 I'm not terribly familiar with the particular case.

-I understand the difficulty and the tensions, but I think um as I myself have spoken in the past, it's important to look at many issues that are related to what is the teaching of the church.
+I understand the difficulty and the tensions, but I think as I myself have spoken in the past, it's important to look at many issues that are related to what is the teaching of the church.

-So uh someone who says that uh I'm against abortion, but I'm in agreement with the uh inhuman treatment of immigrants who are in the United States.
+So someone who says that I'm against abortion but I'm in agreement with the inhuman treatment of immigrants who are in the United States, I don't know if that's pro-life.

 So they're very complex issues.

-But I would ask first and foremost that there be greater respect for one another and that we search together both as human beings, in that case as American citizens or citizens of the state of Illinois, as well as as uh Catholics, to say we need to, you know, really look closely at all of these ethical issues and and to find the way forward as church.
+I don't know if anyone has all the truth on them, but I would ask first and foremost that there be greater respect for one another and that we search together both as human beings, in that case as American citizens or citizens of the state of Illinois, as well as as Catholics, to say we need to really look closely at all of these ethical issues and to find the way forward as church.

 Church teaching on each one of those issues is very clear.